Updated November 2018

 The OXO at the optimal grind setting for a single cup drip coffee, which was a little tighter than we had expected but tasted incredible.

 The Cuisinart Deluxe, Baratza Virtuoso, and Breville Smart Pro followed behind, each scoring an 8.
 The Cuisinart Deluxe (NOT to be confused with the Cuisinart Supreme) stood out among these three in that it also brewed up a French press that matched the quality of its drip coffee.
 We found it interesting that each model highlighted different aspects of the coffee we brewed, even those that had similar or tied scores for quality of taste.
 The Cuisinart Deluxe made a great cup of coffee that was super smooth, sweet, and straightforward.
 It had a good balance of flavors that was "complete" but not explosive like its competitor the OXO.
-Check out our Buying Advice article to read more about flavor differences between models.

 The KitchenAid Bladewas one of the better blade models we tested, earning a score of 6 out of 10.
 It was able to extract slightly better flavor from both drip and french press brewing styles than many of the other blade models, but still had some trouble with grind consistently.